oscarfonts/sensor-widgets/doc/en/sos.rst

 * The related Procedure identifier,
 * The collection of Observable Properties (their identifiers),
 * The geographical extent of the measurements (the bbox containing all the Features of Interest),
-* The time span of the measurements (the time range containing all the Observations),
+* The time span of the measurements (the time range containing all the Observations).

 Full GetCapabilities JSON request example::